The subscription box market size is expected to reach $64.1 billion by 2027. The demand for these services has never been greater.

 Fulfillment comes with its fair share of challenges and costs, such as liability insurance, cleaning the warehouse space, paying for labor, training employees, and ensuring quality control.

-If you manage to find a good shipping partner that you can trust, it’s a worthwhile investment.
+If you manage to find a good shipping partner that you can trust, it’s a worthwhile investment for your subscription business model.

 Here’s some more information on the fulfillment process, with a list of questions to ask potential fulfillment partners to save you time and help ensure they’re up to par.